 Hariclea Darclée was much more than just the Maria Callas or Anna Netrebko of her day.
-Certainly, she was the operatic idol of the 1890’s, but today’s singers sing Darclée’s creations.
-Along with Gemma Bellincioni, Darclée created the core of the verismo repertoire.
-Gemma created Cavalleria Rusticana and Fedora, Darclée created La Wally, Condor, I Rantzau, Iris and Tosca.
-Puccini wanted her for Manon Lescaut in 1894 but could not yet afford her.
-Giulio Ricordi’s pleading and begging couldn’t persuade her to leave her Teatro Real Madrid season for an uncertain creation of a work by a unknown composer.
-Once the Turin world premiere of Manon Lescaut made headlines, she canceled her contract with the Teatro Real and took the first train to La Scala, where she stepped in as the Manon of Puccini’s dreams.
+Certainly, she was the operatic idol of the 1890s, but today’s singers sing Darclée’s creations.
+Along with Gemma Bellincioni Darclée created the core of the verismo repertoire.
+Bellincioni created Cavalleria Rusticana and Fedora, Darclée created, among others, La Wally, Condor, I Rantzau, Iris, Condor and Tosca.
+Puccini wanted her for Manon Lescaut in 1894, but could not yet afford her.
+Giulio Ricordi’s pleading couldn’t persuade her to leave her Teatro Real Madrid season for an uncertain creation of a work by a unknown composer.
+Once the Turin world premiere of Manon Lescaut made headlines she cancelled her contract with the Teatro Real and took the first train to La Scala, where she stepped in as the Manon of Puccini’s dreams.
 Puccini was infatuated with her.
 It was then and there that he started working on Tosca, from the start with Darclée in mind.

 CREATOR OF LA WALLY, CONDOR, IRIS, TOSCA

-In Brasil, Darclée inspired fantasy novels of her alleged life together with local composer Carlos Gomes, whose marvelous opera Condor she created at la Scala 1891.
-Her repetitor/accompanist at the time may have learned a trick or two from the rehearsals.
+In Brasil Darclée inspired fantasy novels of her alleged life together with local composer Carlos Gomes, whose marvelous opera Condor she created at La Scala 1891.
+Her accompanist at the time may have learned a trick or two from the rehearsals.
 His name: Ruggero Leoncavallo.
-Legendary are her beginnings in Paris 1886, when she was studying at the conservatory, when Gounods scouts plucked her from classes to create Juliette in the grand opera version of his already legendary Roméo et Juliette, alongside Jean de Reszke.
-In the age, stage-fright and intriges prevented her debut in one of the most prestigious world premieres of the era, which she had to leave to Adelina Patti, the fading idol of an era that was then already gone.
+Legendary are her beginnings in Paris 1886, when Gounod’s scouts plucked her from her conservatory class to create Juliette in the grand opéra version of his already legendary opéra-comique Roméo et Juliette, alongside Jean de Reszke.
+At that age, stage-fright and intrigues prevented her debut in one of the most prestigious world premieres of the era, which then became a Waterloo for Adelina Patti, the fading idol of an era that was already gone by then.
 Vengeance was sweet.
-Patti fled Paris under a storm of bad reviews and reverse intrigues.
-When Darclée stepped she had the sympathy of the press.
-From Russia to Nice and from Monaco to Buenos Aires, Italy, Spain and elsewhere, Darclée would onwards be promoted as ‘the Diva who had hurled Patti out of Paris’.
-Her further career could be described as ‘the stuff of legend’ if weren’t real.
+Patti fled from Paris under a storm of bad reviews.
+When Darclée stepped in as Juliette she had the sympathy of the press.
+From Russia to Nice and from Monaco to Buenos Aires, Italy, Spain and elsewhere Darclée would onwards be promoted as 'the soprano who hurled Patti out of Paris.'
+Her further career could be described as ‘the stuff of legend’, if it wasn't in fact all real!
 There were unbelievable love affairs with Don Carlos of Portugal, aspiring young singers such as Andres Perello de Segurola or stars like Emilio De Marchi and Eugenio Giraldoni up to Puccini.
 Catalani dedicated La Wally to her.
-She single-throatedly salvaged la Scala in 1890.
+She single-throatedly salvaged la Scala in 1890, as a debutant!
 Her tours through South America and Russia provide unbelievable stories.
-There were bancrupcies, bitter rivalries, there were triumphs and eventually also defeats.
+There were bankruptcies, bitter rivalries, there were triumphs and eventually also defeats.

 In 1890 she decided to try her luck in Milan.
-She wasn’t stopped by the fact that she did not speak italian and that she knew only one person there, Ruggero Leoncavallo. he was then a pianist repetitor without means and merely dreaming to make it as a composer.
-He helped Hariclea with solfège when the next miracle happened: the La Scala impresarios walked under the balcony where Darclée was rehearsing with Leoncavallo.
-She was hired on the spot as the leading Diva of the 1890 season, creating Carlos Gomes’ Condor, the Italian premiere of Tannhäuser and La Wally in the process.
+She wasn’t stopped by the fact that she did not speak Italian and that she knew only one person there, Ruggero Leoncavallo, at that time a pianist-repetitor without means and merely dreaming to make it as a composer.
+He helped Hariclea with solfège when the next miracle happened: La Scala's impresarios, the Corti brothers, walked under the balcony where Darclée was rehearsing with Leoncavallo.
+She was hired on the spot as the leading Diva of the 1890 season, creating Carlos Gomes’s Condor, the Italian premiere of Tannhäuser and La Wally in the process.

-By the end of the season Darclée was the leading Diva of a new era, the Queen of verismo.
-Her unchallenged reign lasted a full ten years, with th January 14 1900 Tosca creation as the apex.
-In the first decade of th 20th Centruy competiton became fierce, but by then the operatic ‘repertoire’ was largely established.
-Whereas in Darclée’s day each year saw a new masterpiece, the new Century saw only one new addition to the repertoire per ten years or so.
-Until 1926 a singer was very lucky to have but one successful creation behind her name.
-What Bellincioni and Darclée achieved together was unbelievable.
+By the end of the season Darclée was the leading Diva of a new era, the Queen of Verismo.
+Her unchallenged reign lasted a full ten years, with the January 14 1900 Tosca creation as the crowning achievement.
+In the first decade of the 20th century competition became fierce, but by then the popular operatic repertoire was largely established.
+Whereas the 1890s saw an average of two new operatic masterpiece per year, the first decades of the new century saw far less additions to the popular repertoire, with Italian opera losing much of it's prominence.
+Until 1926, when Rosa Raisa became opera's last legendary creator (of Turandot), a singer was very lucky to have but one successful creation behind her name.
+What Bellincioni and Darclée achieved together was almost unbelievable.
 They were the monstres sacrées of verismo, the idols of Puccini, Mascagni, Catalani, Gomes, Giordano, Massenet, Gounod and Leoncavallo.

 THE LOST RECORDINGS

-The book lets one relive all those legendary creations, and ultimately also the tragedies in Darclée’s life.
+The book enables the reader to relive all those legendary creations and ultimately also the tragedies in Darclée’s life.
 No voice remains in power forever.
-Darclée’s luck ran out in 1904, when she signed a mysterius recording contract with Fonotipia, that never produced the stuff the world was waiting for: published recordings that documented her legendary creations.
-She did record them, but they remained unpublished and have never materialized.
-The book follows the making of those recordings from contract to studio, and from there to their destruction in the Allied bombardings of Berlin.
+Darclée’s luck ran out in 1904, when she signed a mysterious recording contract with Fonotipia, that never produced the stuff the world was waiting for: published recordings that documented her legendary creations.
+She did record them, but they remained unpublished and have never surfaced.
+The book follows the making of those recordings from contract to studio, and from there to their destruction in the Allied bombings of Berlin.
 Is all hope lost that one or two of her Fonotipias survived?
-No. There is a spark of hope to be found in the book, but I did not have the financial means to follow the leads to the source.
+No. There is still a spark of hope to be found in the book, but I did not have the financial means to follow the leads to the source.
 I have stalled the publication of the book for nearly a decade, hoping I might find the support needed, but in the end I had to accept that Darclée is my own madness.

-I devoted 30 years of my life to the research and writing of Darclée’s biography.
-I had incredible support from many people in research and in editing and designing this gorgeous book. it is one of the best researched biographies in opera and certainly one of the most beautifully designed ones.
-Other gorgeous books in this field have served as my inspiration, if it is the Battistini book by Jacques Chuillon, the Massenet bio, the Milka Ternina book, Landini’s Italian Franco Corelli bio or Henstock’s De Lucia biography.
-Together with graphic designer Dick Bak I have turned the Darclée biography into the book of my dreams.
+During the 25 years of my life devoted to the research and writing of Darclée’s biography I had incredible support from many people in research and in editing and designing this gorgeous book.
+It is one of the most thoroughly researched biographies in opera and certainly one of the most beautifully designed ones.
+Other gorgeous books in this field served as inspiration, such as the Battistini book by Jacques Chuillon, La belle époque de Massenet by Christophe Ghristi and Mathias Auclair, Jussi by Jacob Forsell, the gorgeous Croation Milka Ternina biography, Giancarlo Landini’s Italian Franco Corelli bio or, in terms of research Michael Henstock’s fascinating Fernando De Lucia biography.
+Together with graphic designer Dick Bak I have turned the Darclée biography into the book of our dreams.
 No effort was spared, the cover art gives a fair idea of the interior, with its Jugendstil look and feel.
 I have personally restored all 100+ photos to pristine, scratch, wear and tear free condition.
-We have colourized black and white photographs in cases where the original colours of the costumes were known from drawings.
+In a painstaking process all black and white photographs have been restored to their original colours.